Why use cementitious polymer concentrates and sealers? What is the benefit?

 Applicators, like Martin Hudec from Concrete Culture, who use our polymers will attest to the fact that our polymers are pure, concentrated with a high solids content and the best that he has used.
 You are welcome to call him and ask him yourself!

 So, why use a polymer concentrate?
 Some of the answers are simple, like saving space on your truck or on your shelf in a trade supply store, or massive product savings on jobs.

-Or, using the same example, you can buy a concentrated sealer for $630 from Barefoot Concrete.
+Or, using the same example, you can buy a concentrated water-based sealer for $450 from Barefoot Concrete.
 You may say it costs nearly double, this is true, but if you do the math, this is the real value, as it will actually cost you half.
-If our concentrated sealer does up to 450m2, and you dilute it 1:4, then the product cost for 100m2 is $1.40/m2.
+If our concentrated sealer does up to 450m2, and you dilute it 1:3, then the product cost for 100m2 is $1.40/m2.

 Or, look at it this way.
 If you had a 400m2 job to seal, and you were using a neat product, you would need 4 x 20L of product at $350/ea = $1,400.
 Your cost is still $3.50/m2.

-Or, you can use 1 x 20Kg bucket of concentrated polymer, that will make 100L of product and easily seal the 400m2, and your cost would be $1.58/m2.
+Or, you can use 1 x 20Kg bucket of concentrated polymer, which will make 80L of product and easily seal the 400m2, and your cost would be $1.58/m2.